decaf-dev/vaultexplorer.com/docs/quickstart.md

 <br/>
 <br/>

-You will see that a filter rule was added when you created the filter group.
-We will now configure this rule.
+You will see that a filter rule was added when the filter group was added.

+Let's configure this rule.

 1. Click the property type dropdown.
 Change it from **text** to **list**
 2. Then, click the property name dropdown.
 Change it from **select a property** to **tags**
-3. Enter **test** into the value field.
+3. Enter **test** into the value input.
 You do not need to include a hash mark `#`.
 4. Finally, click outside of the modal.

 <video src="https://vaultexplorer.b-cdn.net/custom-filter-3.mov" controls style={{ maxWidth: "100%" }}>